drugML/drugML-app-backend/README.md

 # drugml-app-backend

 Backend Flask server for the drugML project.
-Currently hosted on AWS: https://drugmlapi-env.eba-f7kpi2dc.us-east-1.elasticbeanstalk.com/api/swagger
+Currently hosted on Azure: [https://drugml-backend.azurewebsites.net/](https://drugml-backend.azurewebsites.net/)

 ## Quick Start

 In the drugML-app-backend folder:

-Create virtual environment
+ - Create virtual environment

-Activate virtual environment
+ - Activate virtual environment
- - ```pip install -r requirements.txt```
+ - Install python packages with ```pip install -r requirements.txt```

 Then, start the application with the following: